Ellet J. Waggoner: Biography

-Ellet Waggoner attended Battle Creek College (now Andrews University) and later graduated as a physician from Bellevue Medical College in New York City.
 For some time he served on the staff of the Battle Creek Sanitarium.
 During this time, he married Jessie Moser, whom he had met at Battle Creek College.
 Jessie and Waggoner had two daughters, Bessie and Pearl.
 They moved to California about 1880, where he served as manager of the St. Helena Hospital in Saint Helena, California.

 In 1883, Waggoner stopped practicing medicine and became the assistant editor for the Signs of the Times – an official paper presenting the stands and views of the Seventh-day Adventist Church.
 His father, J. H. Waggoner was then the editor.

 He met Alonzo T. Jones in 1884.
 In 1886 Ellet Waggoner and his friend Jones became joint editors of the Signs of the Times.
 Waggoner held this post until 1891.
 The magazine published a number of his articles in the five years preceding the notable 1888 Minneapolis General Conference.
 In 1888 Waggoner presented his ideas regarding righteousness by faith at the General Conference session held in Minneapolis, Minnesota.
 The events surrounding and topics presented at that session continue to be debated and studied.

 In 1892 Waggoner went to England where he became the editor of The Present Truth magazine.
 He remained there for ten years, working with W. W. Prescott in the training school in England, and continuing in his writing and studies on Christ and His righteousness.

 Upon his return to the United States, he joined the faculty of Emmanuel Missionary College (now Andrews University).
 Because of a divorce and his subsequent remarriage, he separated from denominational employment.
 He spent the last years of his life employed by the Battle Creek Sanitarium.

 Waggoner experienced a stroke in his sleep and died at home in Battle Creek on Friday, May 28, 1916.